Moderna’s COVID-19 Vaccine Goes to FDA for Emergency Authorization

-Moderna is requesting emergency authorization from the Food and Drug Administration (FDA) for its COVID-19 vaccine on Monday — a development the company’s president tells TIME is an “incredible milestone.”
+Moderna is requesting emergency authorization from the Food and Drug Administration (FDA) for its COVID-19 vaccine on Monday—a development the company’s president tells TIME is an “incredible milestone.”

 The filing for the company’s mRNA-based vaccine is the first step toward getting the shot into hospitals, pharmacies and health centers.
 The Massachusetts-based biotech is the second company, following Pfizer, to request authorization for a COVID-19 vaccine.

-Unlike Pfizer’s shot, which is also based on mRNA, Moderna’s vaccine does not need to be stored at ultra cold temperatures in specialized freezers but can remain frozen at -20° C (-4° F), or closer to normal freezer conditions.
+Unlike Pfizer’s shot, which is also based on mRNA, Moderna’s vaccine does not need to be stored at ultra cold temperatures in specialized freezers but can remain frozen at -20°C (-4°F), or closer to normal freezer conditions.
 Once thawed, the doses can be stored in a refrigerator for up to 30 days.
 That could make Moderna’s vaccine more practical for people in more remote areas where ultra cold storage isn’t available, or where the demand for vaccines isn’t as high, so doses can remain viable for longer periods of time under refrigeration.

 Read more: Inside the Company That’s Hot-wiring Vaccine Research in the Race to Combat the Coronavirus

-The submission to the FDA, made up of thousands of pages of data, includes both the final analysis of the phase 3 study of the vaccine, as well as the company’s manufacturing plans.
-The phase 3 trial, which involved 30,000 people, establishes that Moderna’s vaccine is safe and effective.
+The submission to the FDA, made up of thousands of pages of data, includes both the final analysis of the Phase 3 study of the vaccine, as well as the company’s manufacturing plans.
+The Phase 3 trial, which involved 30,000 people, establishes that Moderna’s vaccine is safe and effective.
 Of the 196 people in the study who tested positive for COVID-19, only 11 had gotten the Moderna vaccine and the rest received a placebo, meaning the shot was 94.1% effective in protecting people against disease.

 “That’s almost bang on identical,” to the interim analysis of the data, which was released on Nov.
 16, and based on 95 cases, says Dr. Stephen Hoge, President of Moderna.
 (That data led to a calculation of 94.5% efficacy.)